legendac/gift-redemption-app/README.md

   - <A> is a value in caps matching either of the values 'BOSS', 'STAFF' or 'MANAGER'
   - <B> is consists of exactly 12 characters of uppercased letters with numbers
   - using regex of `(BOSS|MANAGER|STAFF)_[A-Z0-9]{12}`
+- Usage of GitHub Actions scripts `.github/wokflows/*` with CI/CD for both Lambda and Frontend app

 ## Tech Solution